Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 }
 ```

 > This `@Provides` is the provider for any consumer which has the `@Inject` decorator.
-Dagger gonna match the type for you.
-Which means when a `@Inject` asks for the type `SharedPreferences`, dagger gonna find through all `@Provide` and find a method which return type matches and get that instance from this method.
+Dagger will match the type for you.
+Which means when a `@Inject` asks for the type `SharedPreferences`, dagger will find through all `@Provide` and find a method which return type matches and get that instance from this method.

-But something interesting here is that who gonna give that `app` parameter when calling this `provideSharedPreference()` method and where does it get it.
-Well, we gonna see that soon.
+But something interesting here is that who will give that `app` parameter when calling this `provideSharedPreference()` method and where does it get it.
+Well, we will see that soon.

 ## 4. Create an App component